PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param string name: The name of the pool

-.. function:: rmPool(name)

-   Remove the pool named `name`.

-  :param string name: The name of the pool to remove

 .. function:: getPoolServers(name) -> [ Server ]

   Returns a list of :class:`Server`\ s or nil.

   :param string name: The name of the pool

+.. function:: showPools()

+   Display the name, associated cache, server policy and associated servers for every pool.

 .. class:: ServerPool